All Episodes

 The old guys, including the old guys at Krauthammer Review Online and the Crystal Standard.

-I mean, it's so it's Krauthammer Review Online.
+I mean, so I've said it's Krauthammer Review Online.

 This is why.